Great Salt Lake: West Desert Pumping Project

 Record high water levels in the 1980s caused a large amount of property damage for owners on the eastern side of the Great Salt Lake, and the water started to erode the base of Interstate 80.
-In response, the State of Utah built the West Desert Pumping Project on the western side of the lake.
-It began operation on April 10, 1987.
+In response, the Utah government built the West Desert Pumping Project on the western side of the lake in 1987.
 This project consists of a pumping station ^{} at Hogup Ridge, containing three pumps with a combined capacity of moving 1500000 USgal/min, an inlet canal, and an outlet canal.
 Also, there are 25 mi of dikes and a 10 mi access road between the town of Lakeside and the pumping station.

-This pumping project was designed to increase the surface area of the Great Salt Lake and thus increase the rate of water evaporation.
-The pumps drove some of the water of the Great Salt Lake into the 320,000 acre Newfoundland Evaporation Basin in the desert west of the lake.
-A weir in the dike at the southern end of the Newfoundland Mountains regulated the level of water in the basin and it sometimes returned salty water from the evaporation basin into the main body of the Great Salt Lake.
+The pumping project was designed to increase the surface area of the Great Salt Lake and thus increase the rate of water evaporation.
+The pumps drove water into the 320,000 acre Newfoundland Evaporation Basin in the desert west of the lake.
+A weir in the dike at the southern end of the Newfoundland Mountains regulated the level of water in the basin, and it sometimes returned salty water from the evaporation basin into the main body of the lake.

 At the end of their first year of operation, the pumps had removed about 500000 acre.ft of water from the Great Salt Lake.
 The project was shut down in June 1989, as the level of the lake had dropped by nearly 6 ft since reaching its peak levels during June 1986 and March 1987.
 The Utah Division of Water Resources credits the project with "over one-third of that decline".
 In total, the pumps removed 2730000 acre.ft of water while they operated.

-Although the pumps are no longer in use, they have been kept in place in case the level of the Great Salt Lake ever rises that high again.
+Although the pumps are no longer in use, they have been kept in place in case the lake level rises that high again.